rocketacademy/basics-blackjack/README.md

 ### Commit 4 Goal - COMPLETED

 - Fix bug where the array and handarray are using different cards
-- Reassign rank so that J, Q, K are 10 (done)
+- Reassign rank so that J, Q, K are 10
-- Reassign rank so that Ace is 1 (done)
+- Reassign rank so that Ace is 1

 ### Commit 5 Goal - COMPLETED